 For writing this article, I ran my workloads on a powerful mini PC – Intel NUC powered with the latest generation CPU i7, with 64 GB RAM DDR4, 256 M.2 SSD.
 Intel® NUC Mini PCs with Windows 10 are fully complete and ready to work out of the box.
 You can learn more here Intel® NUC Products.

 The FortiGate System Statistics sensor monitors the system health of a Fortinet FortiGate firewall via REST API.
 This sensor type measures whether the conserve mode is active or inactive.
 The conserve mode is a self-protection measure when the system detects memory shortage.
 Besides that, it also measures CPU and memory usage, number of sensors, session rate, and system uptime status.
-These are exactly the metrics you needed, aren't they?
+Key metrics include:

 This sensor uses lookups to determine the status values of one or more channels.
 This means that possible states are defined in a lookup file.
 You can change the behavior of a channel by editing the lookup file that the channel uses.